neondatabase/website/content/docs/guides/autoscaling-guide.md

 ## Enable Autoscaling when creating a project

-Neon Pro plan users can create multiple Neon projects.
 A project is the top-level object in the Neon object hierarchy.
 You can think of it as a container for all other objects, including branches and compute endpoints.

-Enabling Autoscaling when you create a project allows you to set Autoscaling default settings for all compute endpoints created in your project.
-Of course, you can adjust _Autoscaling_ settings for individual compute endpoints later on, but if you would like to set a default configuration, you can do so when you first create the project.
-Setting _Autoscaling_ defaults at project creation time will save you from having to configure compute endpoints individually later on.
+Enabling Autoscaling when you create a project allows you to set _Autoscaling_ default settings for all compute endpoints created in your project.
+Of course, you can adjust _Autoscaling_ settings for individual compute endpoints later on, but if you would like to set a default configuration, you can do at project creation time.
+Configuring _Autoscaling_ defaults will save you from having to configure these settings for for individual compute endpoints later on, assuming you want a standard _Autoscaling_ configuration for all compute endpoints in your project.

 To configure Autoscaling default settings at project creation time: